 Hold this side plank position.
 Then, pull your top, left leg up towards your left elbow, bending at the knee (striving for the left knee to meet the left elbow).
 Flex the muscles along the sides of your body (obliques) to pull the left leg in and keep your hips from sagging.

 Return your left leg to starting position, stacked on top of your right foot.
+That’s one rep.

 Modification: Bend your right knee at 90 degrees and place it on the mat underneath you to help support you; keeping your right knee planted for the entire movement.

-9. Plank Jack + Pike Tuck
+Plank Jack And Pike Tuck

 Targets: The entire core with an extra emphasis on the low abs (during the pike tuck).
 Another HIIT cardio ab exercise that will increase your heart rate.